Can one hear the shape of a target zone?: Spectral gap, target zone feasibility, regime shifts and numerical simulations

+The last contribution of our model lies in its generality, and how how it can replicate all the exchange rate densities presented by the established target zone literature.
 We simulate central bank intervention by means of a symmetrized Euler scheme for stochastic differential equations.
 Since the original problem is a one-dimensional Neumann problem on the boundary $\partial D = [-\bar{f}, \bar{f}]$, the regulated SDE can be written as:

-where $b(f_s)$ is the nonlinear drift and $\gamma(.)$ is the oblique reflection of the process on the boundary $\partial D$.
+where the hyperbolic tangent is the nonlinear drift stemming from external risk\footnote{This is an equivalent representation of \eqref{dmps}: see \cite{arcand2018increasing} for further details.} and $\gamma(.)$ is the oblique reflection of the process on the boundary $\partial D$.
 This is the equivalent of the interventions, and we assume that for the unit vector field $\gamma$ there exists a constant $c$ so that $\gamma(x) \cdot \vec{n}(x) \geq c$ for all points $x$ on the boundary $D$.
 This can be interpreted as assuming bounded interventions.
 We use a regular mesh $[0,T]$ for the numerical simulation, for which the weak error is of order 0.5 when the reflection is normal (i.e. $\gamma = \vec{n}$), which is our case.
 We choose this method in order to obtain consistent Monte Carlo simulation of the resulting densities.
 The algorithm starts with $f_0 = 0$ and for any time $t_i$ for which $f_{t_i} \in D$ we have for $t \in \Delta t = t_{i+1}- t_i$ that:

-as in the standard Euler-Maruyama scheme, and the nonlinear drift $b(.)$ is approximated with a second-order stochastic Runge-Kutta method.
+as in the standard Euler-Maruyama scheme, and the nonlinear drift is approximated with a second-order stochastic Runge-Kutta method.
 If $F_{t+1}^{N,i} \notin \partial D$, then we set: